Database Automation Guide

 Enjoy on-demand access to detailed information on every database deployment across the enterprise.
 Liquibase logs detailed information on deployments into a centralized database, allowing users to retrieve, validate and labels all database changes and trace them back to the corresponding application task or business requirement.
 Automatically.

 - Happier, more productive teams

 Eliminate tedious manual tasks and prevent friction between developers and DBAs.

 More and more companies are discovering that database release automation eliminates bottlenecks and speeds application deliveries.
-By streamlining database release processes organizations can have less internal issues and focus on providing the best customer experience possible.
+By streamlining database release processes organizations can have fewer internal issues and focus on providing the best customer experience possible.
 Contact us to learn more about how Liquibase can help you accelerate app and database releases today.

 Database Source Control vs. Database Release Automation